ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 that the application is currently prepared to receive.
 The default value for maxLength is infinite.
-If an incoming Message is larger than the minimum of this size and the maximum Message size on receive for the Connection's Protocol Stack, it will be delivered via ReceivedPartial events ({{receive-partial}}).
+If an incoming Message is larger than the minimum of this size and the maximum Message size on receive for the Connection's Protocol Stack, it will be delivered via `ReceivedPartial` events ({{receive-partial}}).

-Note that maxLength does not guarantee that the application will receive that many bytes if they are available; the Transport Services API could return ReceivedPartial events with less data than maxLength according to implementation constraints.
-Note also that maxLength and minIncompleteLength are intended only to manage buffering, and are not interpreted as a receiver preference for message reordering.
+Note that maxLength does not guarantee that the application will receive that many bytes if they are available; the Transport Services API could return `ReceivedPartial` events with less data than maxLength according to implementation constraints.
+Note also that maxLength and minIncompleteLength are intended only to manage buffering, and are not interpreted as a receiver preference for Message reordering.

 ### Receive Events {#receive-events}

-Each call to Receive will be paired with a single Receive Event, which can be a success or an error.
-This allows an application to provide backpressure to the transport stack when it is temporarily not ready to receive messages.
+Each call to `Receive` will be paired with a single `Receive` event, which can be a success or an error.
+This allows an application to provide backpressure to the transport stack when it is temporarily not ready to receive Messages.

-The Transport Services API should allow the application to correlate which call to Receive resulted in a particular Receive Event.
+The Transport Services API should allow the application to correlate which call to `Receive` resulted in a particular `Receive` event.
 The manner in which this correlation is indicated is implementation-specific.

 #### Received {#receive-complete}